h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-part-1/introduction-to-machine-learning-with-h2o-part-1.md

 - The time remaining for the instance
 - Lab URLs

 4\.
-Once the lab has started, you will see four URLs
+Once the lab has started, you will see a link to a Jupyter Notebook.
--  RStudio URL
-- H2O Flow URL
-- Jupyter URL
-- Spark URL

 Click on the **Jupyter URL,** and that will take you to the following screen.

 ![jupyter-notebook](assets/jupyter-notebook.jpg)